 There’s no question about it: Campus misconduct proceedings can impact a student’s life long after their college days are over.
 While hiring a lawyer is far from mandatory, it can give students—and just as importantly, their parents—confidence going into an unknown situation.
 Here are some reasons why it’s a good idea to enlist representation

 1. We know the drill.
-Lawyers are intimately familiar with procedures, which is an advantage in campus disciplinary procedures, where each college’s process can differ.
+Lawyers are intimately familiar with procedures, which is an advantage in campus misconduct procedures, where each college’s process can differ.
 Attorneys are expertly trained in navigating these sorts of circumstantial nuances that can help students and their families use the details to their advantage.

 2. We are evidence experts.
 Lawyers are accustomed to gathering, interpreting, and preserving documents and information from a variety of sources.
 When it comes to campus discipline cases, our first move is always sending the school an official written notice that ensures they’ll preserve any critical case evidence that may be beneficial in building your defense.